Bad Boys Blue: 2010s

-On 13 August 2010, Coconut Music/Modern Romantics Productions/Sony Music released the anniversary single titled "Come Back and Stay Re-Recorded 2010" including remixes produced by MS Project, Alex Twister, Spinnin Elements and Almighty.
+In August 2010, Coconut Music/Modern Romantics Productions/Sony Music released the anniversary single titled "Come Back and Stay Re-Recorded 2010" including remixes produced by MS Project, Alex Twister, Spinnin Elements and Almighty.
 On 27 August 2010, the anniversary album titled 25 was released, including 25 re-recorded hits, 7 brand new remixes plus a bonus DVD.

 In September 2011, McInerney made the decision to finish working with Ferreira.

 In October 2011, the group was joined by Kenny "Krayzee" Lewis, known from collaborating with C. C. Catch, Touché, and Mark 'Oh.

-On 21 September 2012, Coconut Music released a DVD titled Live on TV.
+In September 2012, Coconut Music released a DVD titled Live on TV.

 In December 2013, Bad Boys Blue announced on their Facebook page that they were working on a new album.
 Some of the songs were already completed and that the remainder would be complete by January/February 2014.
 Some of the songwriters were Pawel Marciniak, Mattias Canerstam and Johann Perrier.

 In June 2015, Bad Boys Blue released a new album titled 30.
 It contains four new and four unreleased songs, along with some remixes of older songs.

 In August 2023, Bad Boys Blue embarked on a US tour along with Samantha Fox and Boney M., which included stops in Boston, Los Angeles, Chicago, New York City and San Jose.
 The shows were put together by Los Angeles based promoters LA Concert Group.